KaylaKRada/AshleyMadisonHack/README.md

 I received strong feedback on how clearly I communicated both the technical failures and ethical consequences.
 It helped sharpen my analytical thinking and gave me practice presenting complex topics in an understandable way.

 ### 💭 **Reflection**
-This project showed me how security is about much more than code—it’s about trust.
+This project showed me how security is about much more than code... it’s about trust.
 Ashley Madison failed not just as a platform, but as a promise to its users.
 It reminded me that security needs to be baked into every layer of design, especially when handling sensitive data.
 It also reinforced my interest in ethical tech development and responsible system design.

 ---